top 0

 Café Malacca

 Café Malacca is frequently cited as the best Malaysian-Singaporean restaurant in Hong Kong.
-The menu is a gallery of the classics: Dishes like tender beef rendang, nasi lemak, and mutton korma trace the complex, multicultural history of the region.
-And you can’t fault the kaya toast ($48) either.
+The menu is a gallery of the classics: Dishes like tender beef rendang, nasi lemak, and lamb korma trace the complex, multicultural history of the region.
+You can’t fault the kaya toast, either.
 The bread comes perfectly charred, the pandan kaya generously slathered, and there’s molten butter in abundance—just the way it should be.

 Ancient Moon

 Ancient Moon has been honoured on the Michelin Bib Gourmand list every year since 2016—and it’s no surprise why.
 With quirky hand-painted art on the walls and a succinct menu of affordable one-bowl wonders like chilli pan mee and laksa, this hidden gem is a hit with the lunch crowds.
-Its kaya toast ($26) here comprises two thick-cut triangles slathered generously with butter and the eponymous golden jam.
-Pair it with a glass of creamy and aromatic teh tarik (starting from $20)—it’s the very best you’ll find this side of Penang.
+Its kaya toast here comprises two thick-cut triangles slathered generously with butter and the eponymous golden jam.
+Pair it with a glass of creamy and aromatic teh tarik—it’s the very best you’ll find this side of Penang.

 Ancient Moon, 29 Kam Ping Street, North Point | (+852) 3568 4530